awesomefunda/roofing-proposal-system/README.md

 # 2. In Apps Script editor:
 #    Deploy → Manage deployments → Edit → New version → Deploy
+#

-# 3. If the deployment ID changed, update WEBAPP_URL:
+# That's it.
+Signing links auto-detect the correct deployment URL.
-#    Run saveWebAppUrl() in the editor with the new URL
+# No manual URL configuration needed.
 ```

 ---